Domaine Ferret - Pouilly-Fuissé 2023

 About the estate:

-In 2008, Louis Jadot acquired Domaine JA Ferret, one of the historic benchmarks of Pouilly-Fuissé wines.
-Jeanne Ferret was one of Burgundy’s great matriarchs, producing rich, concentrated wines harvested late and aged on lees in oak barrels.
-Many of the wines produced under her stewardship—and that of her daughter—are still enjoyable today.
-Today, the style has changed; yet the wines of Domaine Ferret remain equally worthy of attention.
-Winemaker Audrey Braccini produces fresher, brighter, and earlier-harvested interpretations of Pouilly-Fuissé, and they are beautifully balanced, intense, and engaging, with clear distinctions by vineyard site.
-The use of new barrels remains decidedly minimal here, although the wines undergo longer aging on lees.
+In 2008, Louis Jadot acquired Domaine JA Ferret, one of the historic landmarks of Pouilly-Fuissé wines.
+Jeanne Ferret was one of Burgundy’s great matriarchs, producing rich, concentrated wines made from late-harvested grapes and aged on lees in oak barrels.
+Many of the wines produced under her leadership—and that of her daughter—are still enjoyable today.
+Today, the style has changed, but the wines of Domaine Ferret are just as worthy of attention.
+Winemaker Audrey Braccini produces fresher, brighter, and earlier-harvested interpretations of Pouilly-Fuissé, which are beautifully balanced, intense, and engaging, with each vineyard site clearly distinguished.
+The use of new oak remains decidedly minimal here, although the wines undergo a longer aging on lees.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France